ome/devspace/README.md

         $ git clone https://github.com/openmicroscopy/devspace.git

-* Create a virtual environment and install the Ansible requirements (including ``shade`` for using with OpenStack):
+* Create a virtual environment and from the ``devspace`` directory, install Ansible and ``shade`` to access OpenStack via the command line:

         $ virtualenv ~/dev
         $ . ~/dev/bin/activate
         $ cd devspace
         (dev) $ pip install -r requirements.txt

-* Source the OpenStack configuration file, adjust to your local configuration:
+* Source the OpenStack configuration file to set the environments variables allowing connecting to OpenStack via the command line, adjust to your local configuration:

         (dev) $ . omedev-openrc.sh
         Enter your password

 The following commands need to be executed from the ``ansible`` subdirectory.

-* Install the various ansible roles:
+* Install the various ansible roles from the [Galaxy website](https://galaxy.ansible.com/):

         (dev) $ cd ansible
         (dev) $ ansible-galaxy install -r requirements.yml

+To "upgrade" roles, you may want to specify ``--force`` when installing the roles.

-* Create the devpace.
+* Create an instance on [OpenStack](https://pony.openmicroscopy.org) using the playbook ``create-devspace.yml``.
 It is recommended to prefix the name of the devspace by your name or your initals:

         (dev) $ ansible-playbook create-devspace.yml -e vm_name=your_name-devspace-name -e vm_key_name=your_key

 By default the size of the volume is ``50``GiB, if you required a larger size, it can be set by passing for example `-e vm_size=100`.
 The Floating IP of the generated instance is referred as ``devspace_openstack_ip`` below.

-* To provision the devpace, you can use the example playbook ``provision-devspace.yml``.
-Before running the playbook you will minimally need to set the value of the parameters ``configuration_dir_path`` and ``github_user``.
+* To provision the devpace, use the playbook ``provision-devspace.yml``.
+Before running the playbook you will minimally need to edit the value of the parameters ``configuration_dir_path`` and ``github_user``.
 The ``configuration_dir_path`` should be the path to your ``.ssh`` directory usually ``~`` and ``github_user`` should be your username on GitHub.
 See [ansible-role-devspace](https://github.com/openmicroscopy/ansible-role-devspace) for a full list of supported parameters.
 Provision the devspace by running:

         (dev) $ ansible-playbook -u centos -i devspace_openstack_ip, provision-devspace.yml